Data-Sci-2025/Steam-Reviews-Analysis/progress_report.md

 I'm choosing CC-BY-SA as my license.
 Since I'm using and reformatting publicly found data, I think it's fair that others are able to use my transformed data the same way.

+### Pipeline options

+I'm choosing to use the New Continuing option for my code pipeline, with my qmd files numbered in the order intended to be read in.
+I'll add a note about this in my qmd files as well.